DriveON: Emissions and safety inspection program

 - renew your vehicle registration

-For help finding vehicle emissions test history and vehicle inspection reports, call the DriveON Contact Centre (for the public) toll- free at
+For help finding vehicle inspection reports, call the DriveON Contact Centre (for the public) toll- free at

-In order to search your vehicle’s test history, you will need your vehicle identification number (VIN).
+In order to search your vehicle’s inspection history, you will need your vehicle identification number (VIN).
 You can find your VIN on the:

 - green ownership certificate — issued by the Ministry of Transportation